Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

-- This season, in six home games, Minnesota has hit the over twice.
+- In six home games this year, Minnesota has hit the over twice.

-- In seven away games this year, Los Angeles has gone over the total four times.
+- In four of seven road games this season, Los Angeles has hit the over.

 Powered by Data Skrive.